7 steps to leader standard work success

 Correctly applied, LSW ensures that leaders are focused not only on results but on the processes involved in achieving the result.
 By shifting their leadership mindset from one of issuing commands, directing and solving problems for teams, to one of leading by empowering teams to solve problems for themselves, leaders can spend their time more efficiently.

 Senior leaders should have a standard process that they use for strategy development and goal setting, as well as financial controls and reporting.
 Such a process should be designed to achieve positive results.
 Therefore, it follows that the better the design of the process, the better the chance of achieving the desired results.
-This focus on process enables the behavior of solving problems as they become visible so that leaders at all levels become problem-solvers instead of problem-avoiders.
+This focus on process enables the behaviour of solving problems as they become visible so that leaders at all levels become problem-solvers instead of problem-avoiders.

 Seven steps for LSW success